Photoshop How-To: Better Black and White

 There are many ways to convert an image from color to grayscale.
 Instead of using your camera's built-in black and white conversion, you'll usually get better results if you take control of the conversion process.
 This article takes you through the process step by step, and even includes additional steps to transform black-and-white photos into infrared images.

 To get you started, the author has supplied a sample photo just right for these techniques.
-Click on the link below to save the image to your computer.
+Click on the image below to save a larger version to your computer.

 We've posted this article as a PDF file.
 To open the PDF file in your Web browser, click "Black and White."
 You can also download the PDF to your machine for later viewing.